Stencyl/stencylpedia/block-reference/scene/flow.md

 ![is-transitioning](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/5%20-%20Game%20Flow/is-transitioning.png)

-Returns `true` if the game is in the process of transitioning to another scene, transitions from another scene or reloading.
+Returns `true` if the game is in the process of transitioning to another scene, transitioning from another scene, or reloading.

 ```
 isTransitioning()